psrisakawkul/p.sris/README.md

-# Python for data analytic
+# Python for data analyst